asiek303/python-projects/README.md

 ### Why this repo?

-I'm new to Python and GitHub.
-This is where I practice, learn version control, and slowly improve my coding skills.
+This is where I practice, learn version control and slowly improve my coding skills.